Before You Start

 I used

-in this kind of scenario, because it makes your code more robust to changes in the type of the iterator.
-For example, if you later decide to change the type of the vector tolist<int>
+autoin this kind of scenario, because it makes your code more robust to changes in the type of the iterator.
+For example, if you later decide to change the type of the vector tolist<int>, you won't need to change the type of the iterator in theforloop.

 Well…